 While focusing on this major you will be taking classes in architecture, civil engineering, blueprint reading, real estate, and engineering technology.
 The major is available as either an Associates of a Bachelor's degree.
 Students with prior work experience may only need to obtain their Associates, however Bachelor's degrees tend to lend themselves to higher paying positions with more responsibility.

 Construction Management was the 153rd most popular major in the 2018-2019 school year.
 Colleges in the United States reported awarding 3,664 degrees in this year alone.
 This represents a 7.9% increase in construction management degrees awarded over the prior year's total of 3,375.

-Approximately 67 colleges in the U.S. offer a construction management degree of some kind.
-Our 2020 Best Colleges for Construction Management ranking analyzes 33 of these schools to determine the best overall colleges for construction management students.
+Approximately 108 colleges in the U.S. offer a construction management degree of some kind.
+This year's Best Colleges for Construction Management ranking compares 38 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of construction management programs later in this article.